How to Structure Python IaC Projects for Scale

 3. Configure State Backends & Drift Detection Pipelines

 Remote state requires distributed locking and encryption at rest.
-Never store state locally.
-Schedule automated drift scans to detect manual console modifications.
+Never store state locally in CI or shared environments.
+Schedule automated drift scans to detect manual console modifications, following the convergence and refresh patterns in Idempotency and Drift Detection in Python IaC.
 Define explicit alert thresholds for unauthorized changes.

 CLI: